Top 10 Equipment Needs for Opening an Auto Repair Shop

 You will need a reliable air compressor to operate many tools within your shop, including pneumatic hand tools and some auto lifts.
 Get the highest capacity you can afford, to be sure you have the power you need for powering the needs of your shop – a good example would be a 60 or 120-gallon compressor.

-Many auto repairs will require raising the vehicle at least temporarily, so a strong floor jack will be utilized on a regular basis.
-Get a high-quality, high-capacity jack, and strong jack stands to support the vehicle once it has been elevated.
+Many auto repairs will require raising vehicles at least temporarily.
+So a strong floor jack will be utilized on a regular basis.
+Get a high-quality, high-capacity jack, and strong jack stands to support the vehicle once they're elevated.
 Pole jacks will also be useful to support axles or other components of raised vehicles.

-Services like changing oil and transmission fluid will require an oil caddy with enough capacity to contain the largest fluid volume anticipated.
-As your services expand and you’re working with vehicles on lifts, a standing oil caddy that can reach the raised vehicle will make the job easier and quicker.
+Services like changing oil and transmission fluid will need an oil caddy with enough capacity to contain the largest fluid volume.
+As your services expand and you’re working with vehicles on lifts.
+A standing oil caddy that can reach the raised vehicle will make the job easier and quicker.

-Many jobs will pertain to dead batteries or charging problems.
+You know this better than we do but many jobs will pertain to dead batteries or charging problems.
 Your shop will need a good battery charger and jumper to handle these services.
+You don't need to break the bank but considering that you'll get a lot of these cases, it's pivotal to showcase your best equipment to your customers.

-If you’re doing serious engine work that will require removal of the engine for repairs, rebuilds, or replacement, an engine hoist is a must.
-Be sure to purchase one that has the capacity to handle the largest engine you expect to service.
+Engine hoists are fundamental for any garage or shop.
+Whether it's rebuilding, repairing or replacement, an engine Hoist will wear many hats in your shop.
+Be sure to buy one that has the capacity to handle the largest engine you expect to service.

-Sure, when you’re doing brake jobs, you can take rotors or drums to another service for resurfacing, but that’s expensive and cuts significantly into your profits.
-Buying your own brake lathe will make brake services more efficient and profitable, paying for themselves quickly.
+Sure, when you’re doing brake jobs, you can take rotors or drums to another service for resurfacing.
+But that’s expensive and cuts into your time and profits.
+Buying your own Brake Lathe will make brake services more efficient and profitable.
+Which means they'll quickly pay for themselves.
 Be sure to purchase a name brand lathe, to ensure availability of replacement parts when needed.

-A good strut compressor will be extremely useful when replacing struts or working on suspension systems.
+A good strut compressor will be very useful when working on suspension systems.
 Having this item will add to your service capabilities and help make your auto repair business profitable.

-If you’re going to offer air conditioning service, get an A/C machine that will facilitate recovering, recycling, and recharging vehicle A/C systems.
+If you’re going to offer air conditioning service (which we recommend you do).
+Get an air condition machine that will ease recovering, recycling, and recharging vehicle A/C systems.
 This will make flushing and diagnosing A/C systems faster and more reliable.

-There will be many uses for a good press in your shop – working with bearings, bushings, bending metal, and much more.
+There will be many uses for a good Press in your shop – working with bearings, bushings, and bending metal.

 Your business will additionally need these items to perform day-to-day services: